Benefits of a Self-Hosted WordPress Site

 WordPress.com

-A budget friendly option when starting a side income blog is to use WordPress.com.
-It uses a modified version of the WordPress.org CMS but is hosted for free on WordPress.com.
+For a more budget friendly option when starting a side income blog, WordPress.com can be used.
+It uses a modified version of the WordPress.org CMS and is hosted for free on WordPress.com.
 A domain isn’t required, as a WordPress.com subdomain is provided, but a registered or acquired domain name can also optionally be used with it with a paid plan.

 Blogger